 Look outside (your field)

 My first computer science professor once said that the best programmers are not the ones that spend the most time in front of a screen, but the ones that fill their lives with a variety of life experiences.
 A high design IQ means seeing common threads across different experiences and allowing yourself to be inspired by anything.
-Just ask game designer and creator of Super Mario, Shigeru Miyamoto, about his walks in the forest.
+Just ask game designer and creator of Super Mario, Shigeru Miyamoto, about how his walks in the forest inspired him.

 Be a role player

-Another thing that design and basketball have in common is that the players often want to be the superstar — the Kobe Bryant or the Steve Jobs.
+Another thing that design and basketball have in common is that the players often want to be the superstar — the high point scorers and the idea generators.
 But games are not won with everyone having the exact same skillset.
 The best design teams are made of people from different backgrounds who each understand the bigger picture and the role they play in it.

 Take your game to the next level

 If you feel that you’ve maximized your technical skillset, consider taking your game to the next level by cultivating your Design IQ.
-We can prepare our design teams for the next decade by taking a page from Phil Jackson’s playbook and focus on playing the design game the right way.
+We would do well to take a page from Phil Jackson’s playbook and focus less on building the best product, and more on playing the design game the right way.